MortezaBashsiz/dnsScanner/README.md

 # DNS Scanner
-This project scans large IP ranges and writes a result file containing IPs that respond as DNS servers for a given query.
+This script scans Millions of IP addresses and generates a result file containing the IPs which are DNS

 ## Bash

-See `bash/` for the Bash implementation, usage, and requirements.
+For Bash find out [here](https://github.com/MortezaBashsiz/dnsScanner/tree/main/bash "here").